ChefData/pinterest-data-pipeline545/Walkthrough_part_6_Streaming.md

 ## Conclusion

-This walkthrough details the process to create a real-time streaming data pipeline using AWS Kinesis.
-It runs through the process of creating Kinesis data streams, and how to create an API to send data to those streams.
-By utilising databricks, the streams were read, transformed and loaded into Delta tables where further processing can be conducted ready for analysis.
+This walkthrough details the process of creating a real-time streaming data pipeline using AWS Kinesis.
+It runs through the process of creating Kinesis data streams and how to create an API to send data to those streams.
+By utilising databricks, the streams were read, transformed and loaded into Delta tables where further processing can be conducted and ready for analysis.